 Further evidence of the linkage between the ras proteins, growth factors, and control of cell division comes from intracellular antibody binding studies.
 Normal cells will divide when growth factor signals are received by their receptors.
 When anti-ras antibodies (against the normal version of the protein) are injected into the cytoplasm of normal cells bathed in growth factors, the antibodies will bind to the ras proteins and prevent ras from transducing the growth factor signal.
-Consequently, these antibodytreated cells are unable to divide in response to factors.
-Thus. this experiment growth demonstrates that the ras protein forms an important link between the growth factor signal and the cell division response.
+Consequently, these antibody-treated cells are unable to divide in response to growth factors.
+Thus, this experiment demonstrates that the ras protein forms an important link between the growth factor signal and the cell division response.

-- I. What protein does the ras proto-oncogene encode?
+- 1. What protein does the ras proto-oncogene encode?
 What is the normal function of this protein? - 2.
 In general (you need not remember the exact changes), how are the ras oncogenes different from the ras proto-oncogene?
 How do these changes alter the protein's function?
 How do these changes cause cancer? - 3.
 Describe the intracellular antibody binding studies that link the ras protein to the response of the cell to growth factors.

-Proto- oncogene Type of Protein Product Specific Protein Product
+Proto- Type of Specific Protein

+oncogene Protein Product Product

-sis Growth Factor (GF) Platelet-Derived Growth Factor (PDGF)
+sis Growth Factor (GF) Platelet-Derived Growth

+515 Growth Factor (GF) Factor (PDGF)

-fms GF Receptor Colony-Stimulating Facto
+fms GF Receptor Colony-Stimulating Factor-

+III3 Gi Receptor I Receptor

-erbB GF Receptor Epidermal Growth Facto Receptor (EGFR)
+erbB GF Receptor Epidermal Growth Factor

+CIDB Gi Receptoi Receptor (EGFR)

-neu GF Receptor Protein with similar structure to EGFR
+neu GF Receptor Protein with similar

+nea Gi Receptor structure to EGFR

-erbA GF Receptor Thyroid Hormone Receptor
+erbA GF Receptor Thyroid Hormone

+0.271 Receptor

+Tyrosine kinase, required

-src Signal Transducer Tyrosine kinase, required for entry into G2 of cell cycle
+src Signal Transducer for entry into G2 of cell

+cycle

 abl Signal Transducer Tyrosine kinase

 H-ras Signal Transducer G-protein

 N-ras Signal Transducer G-protein

 K-ras Signal Transducer G-protein

-jun Nuclear Proteins Transcription Factor AP
+jun Nuclear Proteins Transcription Factor API

-fos Nuclear Proteins Transcription Factor AP
+fos Nuclear Proteins Transcription Factor API

-тус Nuclear Proteins DNA-binding protein (transcription regulator)
+muc Nuclear Proteins DNA-binding protein

+тус INUCLEAR PROTEINS (transcription regulator)

-To illustrate the types of growth-related proteins that can be altered in cancerous changes, above is a list of some of the known proto-oncogenes and the normal proteins they encode.
+To illustrate the types of growth-related proteins that can be altered in cancerous changes, above is a list of some of the known protooncogenes and the normal proteins they encode.
 As you can see, proto-oncogenes come in four varieties: growth factors, growth factor receptors, signal transducers, and nuclear proteins involved in gene expression.
 In several cases, carcinogenesis is associated with gene amplification.
 In this situation, the gene is frequently normal in base sequence and may be located on the correct chromosome.
 However, hybridization studies show that the gene has been duplicated, sometimes hundreds of times, and is repeated over and over again in tandem sequences.
 Each gene is active, and therefore, the protein product of such gene amplification is overexpressed and therefore overstimulates cell division.
 The oncogenes that cause some types of leukemia and lung, skin, colon, and breast cancers are in this group.

 Please note that oncogenic mutations can be inherited or can arise in the afflicted individual.
 In some cases, people get cancer because they inherited an oncogene from their parents.
 These types of cancer tend to run strongly in families (e.g., breast and colon cancers).
 (For reasons we will discuss below, however, the inheritance of these oncogenes does not guarantee the development of cancer.)
-The majority of cancers, however, are probably associated with the development of new-mutations in a proto-oncogene in one-cell of the afflicted individual.
+The majority of cancers, however, are probably associated with the development of new mutations in a proto-oncogene in one cell of the afflicted individual.
 This cell becomes cancerous and gives rise to the disease.
 Thus, in the case of many of the mutational changes associated with cancer, there is no way to test for the presence of the mutated gene because it has not been inherited, but rather is present only in the tumor cells and their descendants.